PedroLunet/MarineChoice/README.md

 ### Product Vision

-MarineChoice empowers seafood consumers with insights into harmful fishing practices, sustainable recipes, and fosters an ecologically conscious community, shaping a future where every seafood choice supports healthy oceans.
+MarineChoice empowers seafood consumers by offering insights into harmful fishing practices, sustainable recipes, and fostering an eco-conscious community, all aimed at shaping a future where every seafood choice supports healthy oceans.

 ### Features and Assumptions